Call now for a FREE Consultation

 Specialist Speeding Solicitor Representation

 We use our expertise and experience in defending road traffic prosecutions to ensure the best result for you.
-Defences may include straightforward factual defences such as, “I wasn’t speeding”, to more technical defences including the application of speed limits, the use of speed detection equipment, the service of documents and the admissibility of evidence.
-We have successfully defended many motorists facing prosecution and have protected their licences.
+Defences may include straight forward factual defences such as, “I wasn’t speeding”, to more technical defences including the application of speed limits, the use of speed detection equipment, the service of documents and the admissibility of evidence.
+We have successfully defended many motorists facing prosecution and have protected their licence.

 Other Speeding Offence Questions